quietui/quiet/docs/docs/components/slide-activate.md

 ### Handling activation

-When the user activates the slide activate, a `quiet-activate` event will be emitted.
-If the programmatically deactivate the slide activate, a `quiet-deactivate` event will be emitted.
+When the control is activated, a `quiet-activate` event will be emitted.
+You can call `event.preventDefault()` to prevent the activation if needed.
+Upon activation, a subsequent `quiet-activated` event will be emitted.

+If you deactivate the control programmatically, a corresponding `quiet-deactivate` and `quiet-deactivated` event will be emitted.

 You can use these events to update labels and execute code to run on activation and deactivation.